Vanilagy/MarbleBlast/README.md

 TAS Rewind version here: https://github.com/RandomityGuy/MBG-Web-Rewind

 ## Features
 In this game, the objective is to roll your marble to the finish pad in the fastest time possible, while avoiding hazards and collecting gems and power-ups.
 It includes almost 4000 levels, including 220 original MBG/MBP/MBU levels (69 beginner, 79 intermediate, 108 advanced, 25 expert) and more than 3900 community custom levels.
 It implements all gameplay elements, sounds, music and UI/menu components from both Marble Blast Gold, Platinum and Ultra - additional features include a replay system and online leaderboards.
 The two games (Gold/Platinum) can be switched between seamlessly and without reloading in the main menu.
-The game can be played using a keyboard, mouse or gamepad.
+The game can be played using a keyboard, mouse, gamepad or on your mobile device.

 [View version history](https://github.com/Vanilagy/MarbleBlast/blob/master/version_history.md)